Agents

 AIQI

-AIQI is present as a first-class planner path, not a note for future work.
-The implementation follows the model-free H-step return framing from the AIQI paper and validates the paper-critical constraints directly in configuration: N >= H, discount_gamma in (0, 1), and baseline_exploration in (0, 1] [kim2026_aiqi].
+AIQI is present as a first-class planner, not a note for future work.
+The implementation follows the model-free H-step return framing from A Model-Free Universal AI [kim2026_aiqi] and validates the constraints used there directly in configuration: N >= H, discount_gamma in (0, 1), and baseline_exploration in (0, 1].

 Shared environment layer